tranxuantuyen/COMPUTER/README.md

     ```

 ## Acknowledgements
-This project is built upon two code bases [PySlowfast](https://github.com/facebookresearch/SlowFast).
+This project is built upon the code bases [PySlowfast](https://github.com/facebookresearch/SlowFast).
 We would like to thank the authors for releasing their code.